OpenUSOS/OpenUSOS/api.md

 grades:
 ---------
-7. id, query1 = get_grades ---- returns a list, containing dicts with details of grades: "date", "author", "value", "name" (the name of a course, like 'Metody numeryczne'), "term".
+7. id, query1 = get_grades ---- returns a list, containing dicts with details of grades: "date", "author", "value", "name" (the name of a course, like 'Metody numeryczne'), "term", "class_type" (WYK, LAB).
 ---------
 schedule:
 ---------